 When a host does a puppet run, but the host isn't known by foreman, the reports / facts are pushed to the host at the end of the run and the host is added to foreman.
 I am guessing the location / organization is selected based on the puppet smart proxy that has pushed up the facts + reports, so it naturally associates the host with those are that associated with the smart proxy.
 However, when i edit host, they are greyed out and autoamtically selected, if i select the host, it shows a blank location + organization under the properties section.

 I have had to delete the host and add it manually to get these feels populated.

-#7 Updated by Lukas Zapletal almost 4 years ago
+#7 Updated by Lukas Zapletal about 4 years ago

 - Status changed from New to Assigned

 12:08 Dominic | lzap: one trouble with copying from the proxy is that a proxy can be assigned to multiple orgs/locs, but the host can only be in one 12:08 Dominic | I'm also wary of using facts as inputs, but I suppose it'll work.
 It all feels quite similar to knowing the default host group, would be | nice if we had a generic mechanism for assigning hosts.